 The foundation is leading a process to mainstream Nabha’s heritage into contemporary life and connect it to the transformation of Nabha.
 Years of neglect, natural disasters, pollution, poaching, uncontrolled urbanization and the changing nature of society are leaving popular memories forgotten and old buildings redundant, threatening to sweep away many years of tradition and history.
 Nabha Foundation is working towards safeguarding, conserving and reviving this valuable tangible and intangible heritage.
-The Foundation has obtained government and UNESCO approval to lease, restore and reuse the Quila (Fort and Palace).

 Conservation of Nabha’s Heritage